 Step 1: Choose All Available Platforms

-The first step to configuring the predictive record is to choose all the platforms that you want available for different locations, networks or IPs/CIDR blocks.
-If you don’t find your platform in the dropdown list, you can add it in the Platforms page.
+The first step to configuring the predictive record is to choose all the platforms that you want available for different locations, networks, or IPs/CIDR blocks.
+If you don’t find your platform in the list, you can add it in the Platforms page.

 Click Add a Platform on the top right of this section.

-Depending on the Response Type (A, AAAA, or CNAME) that you selected in the Add Record drop-down list, enter an IPv4 address, IPv6 address or CNAME for the platform.
-You can go back to the General section to edit the Response Type, if required.
+Depending on the Response Type (A, AAAA, or CNAME) that you selected in the Add Record list, enter an IPv4 address, IPv6 address, or CNAME for the platform.
+You can go back to the General section to edit the Response Type, if necessary.